xullnn/ls_pull_over_push/130/readme.md

   - why we call it 'closure'?
   - Is closure a unique concept in Ruby?

-2. How many ways are there in Ruby to implement closure?
-  - give code examples to demonstrate these ways
-  - give code examples to show the differences among these ways
+2. Give a code example to show the use of a closure.

 3. What's the 'binding' of a closure?